wonsunahn/Capstone_Fall2020/_projects/projects.markdown

 Team Size: 3-4 students
 POC: Bill Laboon, Web3 Foundation Technical Education Lead (and Lecturer currently on leave from the University of Pittsburgh) - bill@web3.foundation

-### Malihe Alikhani - two projects
+### Malihe Alikhani - three projects

-Team Size: 3-4 students/project
+- SCITalk: An Interactive Conversational Agent for Exploring and Visualizing Data

+- BookTalk: An Interactive Conversational Mobile Application for Book Recommendation

+- PittCoffee: A Smart Conversational Mobile Application for Placing Food Orders

 POC: Malihe Alikhani